PolarisCode/PaymentGW/README.md

 Sample database will be generated automatically in sql server instance which running in container.
 Database will exist while sql instance container is alive (not removed by docker rm commamnd)

+Database can be accessed via SSMS on localhost, port 1433 with next credentials: username: sa, password: Pass@word

 If Disk "C" is shared (see Requirements section) then C:\PaymentGW\Logs folder will be generated on first run on host machine (Windows 10)

  ## Dev Guide